treyvian/BlockchainRetailSupplyChain/README.md

 ---
 ![](img/DistributerShipProduct.jpg)

-- Ship Product - Update all the details.Ensure in metamask you assign 0x8c24E5ef7f6Edf9858B7e4A7D886BB94110d4b04 as distributor and click on the button.
+- Ship Product - Update all the details.
 - Metamask account - Checkout for the metamask account details below.

 #### Product Tracking